Nithosh/Optimizing-Agriculture-Using-Data-Science/readme.md

-Optimizing agriculture using data science
+Optimizing agriculture using data science.